 Trout Creek is the best crack climbing in Oregon, and is essentially the Indian Creek of the northwest.

 But first, let’s get the big negative out of the way: the approach is annoying, for some, as it takes over an hour.
 Masochists and traddies will like it, though!
-After a scenic stroll along the river, the approach gains about 1,000’ through talus fields up to the base of the wall.
+After a scenic stroll along the river, one of the better spots for kayaking in Oregon, the approach gains about 1,000’ through talus fields up to the base of the wall.
 Because of the approach, this isn’t a good place to take your kids or dogs.